nicklalone/CIST_2500/11_R_Stuff_2_3/Day2.md

 ---------------- Table of Contents ----------------

 ## <a id="gs"></a> Getting Started
+Chi Square or χ²

 ### <a id="dwd"></a> Dealing with Data

+Here, we'll import a dataset.
+The dataset we're working on is, "Student" and can be found on Canvas.

 ### <a id="catr"></a> Categorical Data in R